Skip to main navigationSkip to main content

 Electronic Case Reporting is the secure, automatic creation of case reports from an electronic health record system that is transmitted through KHIE to KDPH for communicable disease investigation.
 Through Direct Secure Messaging (DSM), KHIE Participants can electronically submit case reports in real time directly out of their EMR/EHR system.
 It makes the process faster and more accurate, timely, and reliable.
 This not only enhances the Electronic Laboratory Reporting (ELR) service KHIE already offers, it further streamlines the workflow, minimizing the burden of reporting requirements.

-To ensure the KHIE Oboarding process runs efficiently, the KHIE Participant should engage in the following preliminary preparation:
+To ensure the KHIE onboarding process runs efficiently, the KHIE Participant should engage in the following preliminary preparation:

 1. Confirm your EMR/EHR vendor has the capability to electronically submit a case report .